 Just Under $1,000

 “My go-to camera is the Canon 70D with an EF-S 17-55mm f/2.8 IS USM lens.
+[Editor’s note: There’s an updated version of this camera that our tech writer Steven John loves, too.]
 This camera and lens combo are very versatile for video and different types of photography.
 I mainly shoot food for my social-media page, but I like to have the option of using the equipment for landscape and street photography.
 This setup allows me to capture close-up food shots and wide-angle landscape shots without having to carry extra equipment … I decided I wanted a DSLR camera, as opposed to a mirrorless camera, even though they tend to be heavier, because you have a wider range of lenses at your disposal.
 The viewfinder that pops out is extremely helpful to me because I am five feet tall, and it allows me to hoist and maneuver the camera above my head while still seeing what I am capturing.” —Rayna Greenberg, food, travel, and lifestyle blogger, One Hungry Jew

 Fashion blogger Kellie Brown also recommends the Canon 70D.

 “I love the Canon 70D.
 I’m about to actually buy a new camera for my video, and that one is what I’ve been recommended.
 So that’s the one that’s kind of on my wish list right now, because when I’m shooting myself, I don’t need something as powerful as the Mark IV, and I also don’t know how to work it.
 The 70D is just a little bit more user-friendly, and I’ll be able to do some of my beauty shots with that and product shots with that a little bit better.” —Kellie Brown, fashion blogger, And I Get Dressed